cap-security-cartel/report-generator/source/report.md

 This allows an attacker to steal funds from subsequent depositors.
 Any user depositing an amount that results in less than 1 share (after the inflation) will lose their entire deposit, with the value accruing to the attacker.
 The attack can be executed repeatedly, and the attacker can continue to inflate the share price to maximize the stolen amount.

-## Recommendation Several strategies can be implemented to mitigate this vulnerability:
+**Recommendation:** Several strategies can be implemented to mitigate this vulnerability:

 1. Implement a minimum deposit amount that is significantly higher than 1 wei.